If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - Hablo español.

-The second one is often more natural in everyday Spanish.
+But the second version is often more natural in everyday Spanish.

 Examples